arayabrain/multimodal-global-workspace-agent/README.md

 A simplified PPO + GRU implementation that exposes the core of the algorithm, as well interactoins with the environment.

+The custom Perciever-based GW-inspired RNN cell is located in `ppo/perceiver_gwt_gwwm.py`.
+The corresponding ActorCritic agent is defined in `ppo/models.py`, along with other variants of the agent.

 ## Additional dependencies
 ```
 # Individual deps. install